sergei-mironov/mobile-nixos-cfg/README.md

      nix.distributedBuilds = true;
    }
    ```
-5. Test the config with
+5. To test that the Pinephone's store is available:
    ```sh
    (host) $ sudo nix ping-store --store ssh://pinephone-builder && echo ok ok
    ```
-6. Now the distributed aarch builder should work on the Pinephone natively.
-Test
+6. To make sure that the builder does ditribute builds to the Pinephone:
-   with
    ```sh
    (host) $ vim modules/nixpkgs/pkgs/tools/misc/mc/default.nix
    ... edit smth to force rebuilding (TODO: how to --check distributed build?)